finnishmiko/Cheat_Sheets/docker.md

 # Docker volumes in Windows

 To use Docker volumes in Windows local admin rights are needed.
-If normally log in is done with AzureAD account then separate local admin account is needed:
+If normally login is done with AzureAD account then separate local admin account is needed:

 - Windows settings: Create DockerAdmin local admin account with Administrator priviledges
-- Log in and logout to DockerAdmin
+- Login and logout to DockerAdmin
 - Share the required folder from AzureAD account to DockerAdmin.
 Read/write access is needed
 - Docker settings \ Shared Drives select drive C and login with DockerAdmin account